whatisnuclear/website/_posts/2025-05-23-regulatory-reforms-nuclear-wants.md

 <hr/>

-6: ☢️ Replace “As low as reasonably attainable” (ALARA) with **specific sub-background dose limit** of, like, 0.1 mSv/yr/person.
+6: ☢️ Replace "As low as reasonably attainable" (ALARA) with **specific sub-background dose limit** of, like, 0.1 mSv/yr/person.
 ALARA is ill-defined and vague, can be abused to cause far more time and money to be spent for in-the-noise health benefits, especially in operations, decommissioning, and